Shopify/protoboeuf/README.md

 ## Compiling .proto Files

-You can compile your own `.proto` files to generate importable `.rb` files:
+`protoboeuf` expects a compiled binary protobuf file.
+These can be generated with the `protoc` command line tool that comes with the protobuf library.

 ```
 $ protoc -I examples test.proto -o test.bproto
-$ protoboeuf -b test.bproto > test.rb
+$ protoboeuf test.bproto > test.rb
 ```

 The above will produce a `.rb` file with Ruby classes representing each message type.